Two healthy baby monkeys! And the proud, um, father?

 and then to die.

-certain folks who came up with Life Lists as youngsters and subsequently were able to check most of the boxes.
+There's nothing new, of course, about writing down life objectives.
+And thanks to the current fad, we're learning plenty about certain folks who came up with Life Lists as youngsters and subsequently were able to check most of the boxes.
 To me this quest sounds dangerously like letting a teenager tell you what to do.

 With that said, perhaps you'll indulge me as I present the following?: